RSDKModding/RSDKv4-Decompilation/README.md

 * Go into Server dir to create the executable for multiplayer in Sonic 2 `cd Server`
 * Then run `make -f Makefile.msys2 CXXFLAGS=-static -j4` to create the Server executable (-j switch is optional but will make building faster, it's based on the number of cores you have +1 so 8 cores wold be -j9)

+## Windows UWP (Phone, Xbox, etc.):
+* Clone the repo, then follow the instructions in the [depencencies readme for Windows](./dependencies/windows/dependencies.txt) and [depencencies readme for UWP](./dependencies/windows-uwp/dependencies.txt) to setup dependencies, copy your `Data.rsdk` folder into `Sonic1Decomp.UWP` or `Sonic2Decomp.UWP` depending on the game, then build and deploy via `Sonic12Decomp.UWP.sln`
+* You may also need to generate visual assets, to do so, open the Package.appxmanifest file in the designer, under the Visual Assets tab, select an image of your choice and click generate.

 ## Linux:
 * To setup your build enviroment and library dependecies run the following commands: